-Jim Dawson has completed seven seasons as a Tigers assistant football coach.
-With his vast football knowedge, Coach Dawson is the senior defensive consultant and secondary coach.
+Jim Dawson is in his eighth season as a Tigers assistant football coach.
+With his extensive football knowledge and experience, Coach Dawson is the senior defensive consultant and secondary coach.
 He formerly was the defensive coordinator.

-Trinity was ranked second in the nation in Red Zone defense, third in rushing defense, seventh in third-down conversion percentage defense, 17th in total defense, and 19th in scoring defense in the 2015 campaign.
+Trinity was ranked second in the nation in Red Zone defense, third in rushing defense, 17th in total defense, and 19th in scoring defense in the 2015 campaign.

-At the collegiate level, Coach Dawson was an assistant coach at Southwest Texas State (now Texas State University-San Marcos) from 1979-1982, and 1997-2002, for a total of 10 seasons.
-He also coached at Texas A&I University (now Texas A&M University-Kingsville), Southern Utah, Eastern New Mexico, Texas Christian University, and the University of Colorado.
+At the collegiate level, Coach Dawson was an assistant coach at Southwest Texas State University (now Texas State University) from 1979-1982 and 1997-2002 for a total of 10 seasons.
+He also coached at Texas A&I University (now Texas A&M University-Kingsville), Southern Utah University, Eastern New Mexico University, Texas Christian University, and the University of Colorado.

-At the high school level, Coach Dawson provided his football expertise at Judson High School (Converse, TX) in the mid-1990s.
-Judson won the state championship in 1995, and advanced to the finals in 1996, as well.
-He served as defensive coordinator at San Antonio’s Warren High School from 2002-2008, and helped the Warriors become a consistent playoff program.
+At the high school level, Coach Dawson provided his football expertise at Judson High School (Converse, Texas) in the mid-1990s.
+Judson won the state championship in 1995 and advanced to the finals in 1996 as well.
+He served as defensive coordinator at San Antonio’s Warren High School from 2002-2008 and helped the Warriors become a consistent playoff program.

 Coach Dawson earned Master of Science and Bachelor of Arts degrees from Adams State (CO) College.
 He is a member of the American Football Coaches Association (AFCA) and the Texas High School Coaches Association (THSCA).
 Coach Dawson is a single dad with two adult children, and resides in San Marcos, Texas.